 - Serves on the College Executive Cabinet, President’s Leadership Team, and Student and Academic Leadership Team

-- Provides leadership for the areas of Admission (includes recruitment, orientation, Accelerating Opportunities Kentucky, and International admission), Student Records/Registrar, Financial Aid, Academic Advising, Ready to Work/Work and Learn programs, and the Office of Diversity, Inclusion, and Community Engagement which includes the Accessibility Resource Center and the Multicultural Center.
+- Provides leadership for the areas of Admission (includes recruitment, orientation, Accelerating Opportunities Kentucky, and International admission), Student Records/Registrar, Financial Aid, Academic Advising, Ready to Work/Work and Learn programs, and the Office of Belonging and Community Engagement which includes the Accessibility Resource Center and the Multicultural Center.

 Jefferson Community and Technical College Deans

 - The Dean of Extended Campuses and Academic Initiatives:

 - Is responsible for the leadership, management, supervision, and development of the Bullitt, Carrollton, Shelby, and Southwest Campuses; as well as the College-wide departments of eLearning, Dual Credit, and the GeoTech Center.

 - Serves on the Jefferson Academic Affairs Cabinet; the Student and Academic Affairs Leadership Team; the President’s Leadership Council; and is an ex officio member of Faculty Council.

 - Jefferson has two Academic Deans, one who serves as Dean of Technical Education college-wide and the other who serves as Dean of General Education and Transfer Studies college-wide.
 Each of these Deans oversees four academic Divisions covering all six Jefferson campuses.

 Dean of Student Affairs and Enrollment Management